dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2993: Consumer protections are necessary within markets.
+### T2993: Regulations are necessary to protect consumers and ensure fair competition.

 |Support|
 |---|